 by Corban Bryant

-- setting main measurements for the fit of your brand;
+- developing fit and measurements for the fit of your brand;

 - sourcing materials;